Skip links

 This award is presented to an individual that has had significant impact and influence in the field of environmental science and reclamation relating to disturbed ecosystems over their entire career.

-Nominated by Jeff Skousen
+Nominated by Chris Barton

 2023